vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 - at CI we test against `minikube` and against all versions from MSKV till the latest k8s
 - at test harness we run non-ephemeral "real" clusters and test against them (i.e. GCP GKE, AWS EKS, Azure K8s, DO K8s, RedHat OpenShift, Rancher, CoreOS Tekton, etc)
 - we integrate our unit tests into test harness in such a way that we can run them as correctness tests
+- we want to test our deployment configurations - Helm charts, YAML files and etc, in addition to unit tests

 ## Prior Art